 - Teriyaki Sauce: This great condiment has a blend of a few different flavors that work very well in this recipe.
 We have a great homemade version which can be easily tweaked for lower sugar, less sodium, and gluten free.

 - Soy Sauce: I would honestly put soy sauce in everything if I could.
 I’m calling for the low sodium kind.
-If you don’t have that use 1/3 cup soy sauce, and then fill up to the half cup mark with water.
+If you don’t have that use 1/4 cup soy sauce, and then fill up to the 1/3 cup mark with water.
 (Or use 59.14 ml of regular soy sauce and 19.72 ml water.)

 - Hoisin Sauce: The main ingredient in this very unique condiment is fermented soy bean paste.
 It brings a nice tang to this sauce.

 - Garlic: I just think garlic belongs in almost everything.

 - Ginger: We are adding the perfect amount of ginger to this so it isn’t too strong, but adds a nice background flavor.